US animals now have a medal for wartime bravery

 "I think dogs should rate awards, for sure," Schnell said.
 "They're out there on the ground, just like service members are.
 A lot of times they get put in the most dangerous positions, because they're out in front."

-Bass hardly seemed to notice as Schnell draped the new medal around his neck before the fawning crowd Thursday.
+Bass hardly seemed to notice as Schnell draped the new medal around his neck before the fawning crowd on Thursday.
 Schnell then went to the podium, where he spoke of Bass' "very special" bravery, and joked that Bass expected everyone present to "present him with a toy and/or some scratches in homage for his service."

 Bass stood, unleashed and still, in front of the podium as Schnell spoke.
 When the Marine's speech was finished, he tossed Bass the reward the dog seemed to have been waiting for: a tennis ball.